- Publisher: Taito, Atari (Atari 2600)

 **Not the first Japanese video game, mind you.
 Tomohiro Nishikado, the designer of Space Invaders, had worked on several games before, including the Pong-like Davis Cup and Soccer, which he claims are the "Japan's first video game[s]".

 Now, I know what you're thinking: "I know Space Invaders, everyone knows about Space Invaders!
 Its alien characters have become mascots for not only its studio Taito, but for gaming as a whole!
 Why bother reviewing it at all?
 And you call yourself alternative..."
 First of all, don't be so quick to hypothetically judge me, man.
 Second, you're right.
 We all know Space Invaders works.
 But... why?
 What makes it tick?
 And why did it catch on as well as it did?
-I started thinking thoughts like these whilst playing the Famicom port of SI which I picked up over in Tokyo.
-And so,
+I started thinking thoughts like these whilst playing the Famicom port of SI, which I picked up over in Tokyo.
+And so, in a transparent attempt to fill up space, I shall endeavour to answer these very questions.

 We'll start with a basic treatment of the gameplay.
 You control a moving gun turret shaped like the US Capitol building (huh).
 And in front of you is a phalanx of alien creatures, who will advance on your position and occasionally shoot laser bolts at you.
 Your objective is to shoot all of the on-screen beasties out of existence.
 Shooting the aliens scores you points, and you're awarded with extra lives at certain score milestones.
 Gotta love having an excuse for scoring points.
 When they're all gone, do it again, only a little bit faster, and so on.
 That's it.
 There's no backstory given to where these aliens come from and why they're invading... whichever territory your avatar represents.
 But, if you've been spoiled to need more incentive than that, then you're beyond my help Space Invaders is one of those games you play for the simple experience of playing it.
 It's a little hard to explain myself on that one, but sometimes you don't need an explanation.